23 Jan What You Need to Know About Credit Card Debt

 Emergencies happen.
 In fact, having a credit card can take the initial sting out of an emergency, whether it is an unexpected plumbing bill or the need to buy an expensive medical prescription.
 Life events sometimes prompt spending, as well.
 Children only graduate from high school once, they only require prom finery once or twice.
 Business opportunities can crop up that can only be realized if acted upon immediately.
 Some things must be dealt with in a timely fashion or the opportunity is lost forever.

-Enrollment in higher education classes and purchasing books is a prime example of opportunity that will pass by if not acted upon quickly.
+Enrollment in higher education classes and purchasing books is a prime example of the opportunity that will pass by if not acted upon quickly.
 Grants and student loans rarely cover all college expenses, and there are almost always small incidentals required by instructors.
 These should not be confused with purchasing the latest sound machine or niftiest computer – even though sound equipment or a good computer might be needed for some classes.

 Promises from Credit Card Companies